moblets/m-fidelity-card/readme.md

 ### 1.2 u-fidelity-card.html
 This is the Moblet HTML used to display the moblet content in the app.

-This file name must match the name passed through the Moblet Upload System and **must be unique** inside Universo.
+This file name must match the name passed through the Moblet Upload System and **must be unique** inside Moblets.

 This is an [AngularJS directive](https://docs.angularjs.org/guide/directive) HTML.

 ### 1.3 u-fidelity-card.js
 This is the Moblet JavaScript used for the Moblet's business logic.

-This file name must match the name passed through the Moblet Upload System and **must be unique** inside Universo.
+This file name must match the name passed through the Moblet Upload System and **must be unique** inside Moblets.

 This is an [AngularJS directive](https://docs.angularjs.org/guide/directive) JavaScript.